rluedde/rluedde.github.io/index.md

 ## [Sudoku solver/game](https://github.com/rluedde/sudoku)
-* Implemented a backtracking algorithm to solve sudoku puzzles
+* **PROJECT IN PROGRESS!**
-* Created a visualization of the backtracking algorithm
+* Implement a backtracking algorithm to solve sudoku puzzles
-* Created a simple UI so the game is playable as well
+* Creating a visualization of the backtracking algorithm

-**POSSIBLY LINK TO ANOTHER GITHUB PAGES SITE FOR THIS PROJECT?**
+* Creating a simple UI so the game is playabl

 ## [Currency market trading algorithms](images/poster.pdf)
 * Created sets of algorithmic rules to attempt to extract profit from currency markets